-- A strong security structure, including Massachusetts' share of Title 23 grant funds and an additional pledge under the 2010 trust agreement (TA) of excess Commonwealth Transportation Fund (CTF) revenues funded from gas taxes and vehicle-registration fees; - Strong pro forma maximum annual debt service (MADS) coverage of 5.2x based on 2016 federal highway reimbursements to the commonwealth, and very strong projected coverage of 15.1x incorporating excess CTF.
-Both figures include full issuances of the GAN and CTF credits under the Accelerated Bridge program through 2021, as well as borrowings for programs specifically funded by the CTF credit only; - A requirement that debt service payments be funded with the trustee a year in advance; - Sound bond provisions that prohibit additional 2010 TA GAN issuances unless the commonwealth meets an effectively 4x pro forma MADS test; and - Variable-but-generally-positive trends in obligation authority and receipts of Title 23 federal aid money, a track record of maximizing federal grants, and effective management of the grant reimbursement process.
+- A strong security structure, including Massachusetts' share of Title 23 grant funds and an additional pledge under the 2010 trust agreement (TA) of excess Commonwealth Transportation Fund (CTF) revenues funded from gas taxes and vehicle-registration fees; - Strong pro forma maximum annual debt service (MADS) coverage of approximately 4.6x based on 2020 federal highway reimbursements to the commonwealth, and very strong projected coverage of 12.7x incorporating excess CTF revenues.
+Both figures include full issuances of the CTF credits under the Accelerated Bridge program through 2024, as well as borrowings for programs specifically funded by the CTF credit only; - A requirement that debt service payments be funded with the trustee a year in advance; - Sound bond provisions that prohibit additional 2010 TA GAN issuances unless the commonwealth meets an effectively 4x pro forma MADS test; and - Variable-but-generally-positive trends in obligation authority and receipts of Title 23 federal aid money, a track record of maximizing federal grants, and effective management of the grant reimbursement process.

 In our opinion, credit weaknesses are similar to those of other grant anticipation revenue vehicle (GARVEE) notes.
-These include possibly lower pledged revenues from a decline in funds for states from the Highway Trust Fund (HTF) or in Congressionally appropriated amounts; changes to the federal aid highway program; and delays to congressional reauthorization or the commonwealth's failure to manage the reimbursement process.
+These include possibly lower pledged revenues from a decline in funds for states from the Highway Trust Fund (HTF) or in congressionally appropriated amounts; changes to the federal aid highway program; and delays to congressional reauthorization or the commonwealth's failure to manage the reimbursement process.

-Bond proceeds will fund a portion of the state's Accelerated Bridge Program to address the state's structurally deficient bridges.
-The program began in 2008 and since then the number of structurally deficient bridges has fallen to 432 from 543, or 20%, as of March 1, 2017.
-Proceeds will more specifically address repairs and renovations on four major bridges.
+Bond proceeds will fund a portion of the state's Accelerated Bridge program to address structurally deficient bridges.
+The program began in 2008 and has completed 191 bridge projects, with seven remaining in construction as of Sept.
+1, 2018.
+Proceeds will be used for bridges throughout the state and the commonwealth has the right to determine, at its discretion, the amount applied to each such purpose.
 In our view, the state has maintained a good track record of administering the program and delivering projects on time and within budget.
-In addition, bond proceeds will refund some debt outstanding.